gcruzsolano/prep/teachers/README.md

 ## Prerequisites

-* Can read
+* Be able to read
-* Familiar with a keyboard and mouse
+* Be able to use a keyboard and mouse
-* Can type about 10 wpm
+* Keyboard about 10 wpm

 ## Age